mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 Transitions were global by default in older versions of Svelte, so keep that in mind if you come across older Svelte code.

-### Playing Transitions Immediately
+### Autoplaying Transitions Aside

-You might have noticed that transitions don't play immediately when you open a page.
+If you're using SvelteKit, transitions might not play immediately since the first page load is server-side rendered.
 If you want that behavior, you can create a component with an effect to trigger the transition when it's added to the DOM:

 ```svelte:Fade.svelte {11,13-15}
 <script lang="ts">